iankengott/flockfysh/README.md

     ...
 ```

 Each task ("train-scrape" is an example of a task or feature that flockfysh can perform) is treated as a seperate job that flockfysh can do. flockfysh supports multiple job operations, and performs each one in a sequential manner (i.e, does `job1`, then `job2`, etc).
 The identifier for each job (ex: `job1`) can be changed to whatever the user wants, and when running, flockfysh will notify the user via Terminal when it starts a job.
+For more information on the different kinds of jobs, [see the link below](#more-about-the-various-flockfysh-jobs)

 For each job in YAML, there are a set of *mandatory* settings to include (take a look at the 3 settings above, for example).
 The job will **not** be able to be completed (and an error will be thrown) if those mandatory settings aren't included.
 There are also other *default, configurable parameters settings* for each job that are adopted if they aren't specified.
 Specifying them in the YAML for that job will override the defaults (for that job only).